Sarthak-uptiq/hrms_uptiq_project/employee-service.md

 ## Authentication

-[cite_start]All endpoints in this service are protected and require authentication[cite: 5, 6]. [cite_start]The `authenticateRequest` middleware is applied to all routes, which is expected to verify a token and populate a `req.userEmail` property on the request object[cite: 3, 4, 5, 6]. [cite_start]This email is used to identify the user making the request[cite: 3, 4].
+All endpoints in this service are protected and require authentication.
+The `authenticateRequest` middleware is applied to all routes, which is expected to verify a token and populate a `req.userEmail` property on the request object.
+This email is used to identify the user making the request.

-[cite_start]Most HR Admin API endpoints are further protected by a `validateHR` middleware, which ensures that the authenticated user has the permissions of an HR representative[cite: 5].
+Most HR Admin API endpoints are further protected by a `validateHR` middleware, which ensures that the authenticated user has the permissions of an HR representative.

 ---